Time Value of Money (TVM)

 When evaluating investments, it is important to consider risk and reward because some investments come with higher risks and experience greater volatility.

-Marguerita Cheng, certified financial planner and chief executive officer at Blue Ocean Global Wealth, told Annuity.org, “Investments can fluctuate in value, especially in the short term, but they can appreciate at a rate greater than inflation — which is important in the long term.”
+Marguerita Cheng, Certified Financial Planner™ professional and chief executive officer at Blue Ocean Global Wealth, told Annuity.org, “Investments can fluctuate in value, especially in the short term, but they can appreciate at a rate greater than inflation — which is important in the long term.”

 Inflation is the loss of purchasing power over time, so purchasing power often decreases as time progresses.